chungkwong/text-classifier-collection/README.md

 ### Overview

-Since most classifiers originally work on euclidean space, text are transformed into vector before applying them.
+Since most classifiers originally work on euclidean space, texts are transformed into vectors before applying them.
 The usual way to do that is that split text into tokens and consider the frequency of each token.

 ### Tokenizer